 For LAPL holders, the running expiry window is extended from 24 months to 32 months, also subject to the ground briefing from an instructor mentioned above.
 Failing that, you could choose between a proficiency check with an examiner and gaining the required recency by flight with and under supervision of an instructor.
 The benefit of the proficiency check is that it fully resets your LAPL currency for two years and you can immediately carry passengers.

 The measures above will let you return to flying for the current season, but you will again have to revalidate your SEP rating before it expires on 22 November.
 To do that by experience, you’ll need to log the usual 12 hours flight time of which at least 6 are PIC, one is with an instructor and 12 take-offs/landings.
 The time period to log that remains the last 12 months prior to rating expiry, so that means between 22 November 2019 and 22 November 2020.

 The one exception to the above is for those who have just passed their skill test or Assessment of Competence.
 If they have a temporary certificate issued by their examiner, the validity period has been extended from 8 weeks to 6 months, to allow the CAA to process their documentation.
 [ORS4 1373]

 Medical Certificate expiry dates extended to 22 November

-If your Class 2 or LAPL medical has expired, it won’t be possible to renew it in person at the moment.
-AME’s are closed apart from exceptional circumstances, and it’s been made clear that when they open priority will be given to commercial pilots.
+If your Class 2 or LAPL medical has expired, it isn’t easy to renew it in person at the moment.
+However some AME’s are now operating again with extra safety measures, and it’s been made clear that when they open priority will be given to commercial pilots.